Navigation route

 11 | 05 | 2023

 The general manager of MUBIL and of the new laboratory, Ane Insausti, pointed out that MUBIL's goal is for the territory to be a relevant player in the field of smart and sustainable mobility at an international level.
-"The City Science Lab is a good example of the work we have been doing, and networking and mutual learning opens up a huge horizon of possibilities.
+"The City Science Lab is a good example of the work we have been doing, and the work at network and mutual learning opens up a huge horizon of possibilities.
 In addition, Tecnun is the first agent that joins to launch the lab and we are sure that other agents will join in the future," he said.

-News search engine
+search engine of news

 From